-10.3 Open spaces
+9.3 Open spaces

-- 143. Bungay is fortunate to be surrounded by many scenic and biodiverse areas such as Outney Common, Stow Fen and other grazing marshes.
+- 149. Bungay is fortunate to be surrounded by many scenic and biodiverse areas such as Outney Common, Stow Fen and other grazing marshes.
 At present these spaces are not well integrated into the town and are therefore not easily accessible.
-Bungay is the only town within the ex-Waveney area that fails to meet current guidelines for open space. - 144.
-To compensate for this the town will prioritise future development that provides for open space incorporating conservation and habitat enhancement to improve biodiversity.
-The Local Plans contained open space standards which set out the requirements for new housing development.
+Bungay is the only town within the ex-Waveney area that fails to meet current guidelines for open space. - 150.
+To compensate for this the town will prioritise future development that provides for open space.
+The Waveney Local Plan and Broads Local Plan contain open space standards which set out the requirements for new housing development.